Rowing (sport): History

 Founded in 1818, Leander Club is the world's oldest public rowing club.
 The second oldest club which still exists is the Der Hamburger und Germania Ruder Club which was founded 1836 and marked the beginning of rowing as an organized sport in Germany.
 During the 19th century, as in England, wager matches in North America between professionals became very popular attracting vast crowds.
 Narragansett Boat Club was founded in 1838 exclusively for rowing.
 During an 1837 parade in Providence, R.I, a group of boatmen were pulling a longboat on wheels, which carried the oldest living survivor of the 1772 Gaspee Raid.
 They boasted to the crowd that they were the fastest rowing crew on the Bay.
 A group of Providence locals took issue with this and challenged them to race, which the Providence group summarily won.
-The six-man core of that group went on in 1838 to found NBC.
+The six-man core of that group went on in 1838 to found the Narragansett Boat Club.
 Detroit Boat Club was founded in 1839 and is the second oldest continuously operated rowing club in the U.S. In 1843, the first American college rowing club was formed at Yale University.
 The Harvard–Yale Regatta is the oldest intercollegiate sporting event in the United States, having been contested every year since 1852 (excepting interruptions for wars and the COVID-19 pandemic).

 The Schuylkill Navy is an association of amateur rowing clubs of Philadelphia.
 Founded in 1858, it is the oldest amateur athletic governing body in the United States.
 The member clubs are all on the Schuylkill River where it flows through Fairmount Park in Philadelphia, mostly on the historic Boathouse Row.
 The success of the Schuylkill Navy and similar organizations contributed heavily to the extinction of professional rowing and the sport's current status as an amateur sport.
 At its founding, it had nine clubs; today, there are 12.
 At least 23 other clubs have belonged to the Navy at various times.
 Many of the clubs have a rich history, and have produced a large number of Olympians and world-class competitors.

 The sport's governing body, Fédération Internationale des Sociétés d'Aviron, was founded in 1892, and is the oldest international sports federation in the Olympic movement.

 FISA first organized a European Rowing Championships in 1893.
 An annual World Rowing Championships was introduced in 1962.
 Rowing has also been conducted at the Olympic Games since 1900 (cancelled at the first modern Games in 1896 due to bad weather).